 Have you ever had to find your voice?
 In this story, Starr witnesses police brutality that is racially motivated and struggles to find the right way to speak up.
 Starr is part of two very different communities: she lives in one community and attends school in a very different community.
 Starr struggles to speak up because she is afraid of the reactions of others.
 Many U.S. communities are facing very similar situations to this story, and kids around the world are choosing to stand up and advocate for the causes they believe in.
-This book generates good discussion about what we can each do to help.
+This book challenges us to consider what is our responsibility to our community and what we can each do to help.

 Literature Guide by Kaitlyn Pressnall

 - After reading the summary on the back of the book or the inside cover, tell about an event from the last year or two that relates to the theme of the book.

 - Does the topic of this book remind you of anything in your personal life?